bunkerity/bunkerweb/docs/index.md

 - **Plugin system** : Extend the capabilities of BunkerWeb to meet your own use cases.
 Seamlessly integrate additional security measures and customize the functionality of BunkerWeb according to your specific requirements.

 - **Free as in "freedom"** : BunkerWeb is licensed under the free [AGPLv3 license](https://www.gnu.org/licenses/agpl-3.0.en.html), embracing the principles of freedom and openness.
 Enjoy the freedom to use, modify, and distribute the software, backed by a supportive community.

+- **Professional services** : Get technical support, tailored consulting and custom development directly from the maintainers of BunkerWeb.
+Visit the [BunkerWeb Panel](https://panel.bunkerweb.io/?utm_campaign=self&utm_source=doc) for more information.

 ## Security features